Dental Dictionary

 Plaque

-A sticky film of bacteria that forms on teeth.
+A sticky film of bacteria that forms on teeth and can cause decay.

 R